DevDynasty4110/DevDynasty/deliverables/design-spec.md

         1. Counter increments after each square is revealed, revelation process stops once counter hits 25.
     3. Hard:
         1. Counter increments after each square is revealed, revelation process stops once counter hits 17.
-5. Hint counter keeps track of how many hints the user leverages.
+5. Hints will be given in order from left to right on the at the topmost row of the sudoku board.
     1. Hints will be given in order from left to right on the at the topmost row of the sudoku board..
-6. Green submit button will reside at the bottom of the window.
+6. Submit button will be next to the board along with the other buttons.
+If board is incomplete, game will notify user the entry is incorrect, and they will have to try again.
     1. Program will check entire board to see if it has an empty cell and if it does button won't be able to be clicked.
     2. All entries are filled program checked for valid board:
         1. Window with time to complete, difficulty, and total score will be displayed.